J1shen/J1shen/README.md

 - 👋 Hi, I’m @J1shen
-- 👀 I’m interested in AIGC, HCI, Multi-modality and ...
+- 👀 I’m interested in MLsys, AI, FinTech and ...
-- 🌱 I’m currently learning PLC,DCS(Lol)
+- 🌱 I’m currently a PhD student at National University of Singapore!
 - 💞️ I’m looking to collaborate on anything interesting!
 - 📫 Email me at jyshen44@gmail.com
-- I am finding PhD position in 24fall, if there is opportunity, plz contact me~!

 <!---
 J1shen/J1shen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.